oshan-vishwajith/Calculator-Python-Language/README.md

 👁️ View History (hist) — Instantly display your previous calculations in an easy-to-read list.

-💾 Export History (export) — Save your full calculation history as a JSON file for later reference or sharing.
+💾 Export History (export) —Save your complete calculation history as a detailed JSON file, including timestamps and results, for documentation, sharing, or later use.

-🧹 Clear History (clear) — Erase all stored calculations and start fresh.
+🧹 Clear History (clear) — Remove all stored calculations in one command and start with a fresh, clutter-free workspace anytime.

 ### Error Handling

 - ✅ Input validation
 - ⚠️ Division by zero protection